| <<Ant Taskdef | Home Print Layout | SDK>> |

 The key elements of this template are:

-in a package called foo.bar
+path/test in a package called foo.bar,

-will be written under path
+will be written under path.

 The template build.xml file starts out as: